-The fact that the effect of parent-child book reading is so marked for language development, an important aspect of development that has long-term implications for learning and wellbeing, highlights the need for structured book reading promotion activity.
-A distinction is sometimes drawn between dialogic and shared book reading.
-We could find no difference between the two for expressive outcomes, but a greater impact of shared reading approaches for receptive outcomes.
+Language development is an important aspect of child development that has long-term implications for learning and wellbeing.
+The fact that parent-child book reading has marked effects on language development highlights the need for structured book reading promotion activity.
 Clearly a critical message is that it is showing parents how to be active partners in their child's communication that is important, and the book or device is the means by which this can be achieved.
-There is clearly support for this type of interaction to be a central part of the public health offer in the UK delivered by health visitors but it is also a message for carers more widely, that reading to the child in the early years, ie. long before they are learning to read, can have a marked effect on children's abilities.
+There is clearly support for this type of interaction to be a central part of the public health offer in the UK delivered by health visitors, but it is also a message for carers more widely, that reading to the child in the early years, ie. long before they are learning to read, can have a marked effect on children's abilities.
 For early years workers there is also a message, namely that, while books are already a central component of early years provision (preschool/nursery etc) this is not necessarily the case at home.
 Actively engaging parents in the book reading process has the potential to make a real difference to the child's language outcomes, and this is especially true for vulnerable preschool children.